cchitsiang/awesome-stars/topics.md

 - [WildGums/Orchestra](https://github.com/WildGums/Orchestra) - Orchestra is a composable shell and WPF framework built on top of Catel
 - [reactiveui/refit](https://github.com/reactiveui/refit) - The automatic type-safe REST library for .NET Core, Xamarin and .NET.
 Heavily inspired by Square's Retrofit library, Refit turns your REST API into a live interface.
 - [reactiveui/Akavache](https://github.com/reactiveui/Akavache) - An asynchronous, persistent key-value store created for writing desktop and mobile applications, based on SQLite3.
 Akavache is great for both storing important data as well as cached local data that e
-- [akkadotnet/akka.net](https://github.com/akkadotnet/akka.net) - Port of Akka actors for .NET
+- [akkadotnet/akka.net](https://github.com/akkadotnet/akka.net) - Canonical actor model implementation for .NET with local + distributed actors in C# and F#.
 - [ForNeVeR/ManagedSpy](https://github.com/ForNeVeR/ManagedSpy) - Runtime introspect Windows Forms applications.
 - [pact-foundation/pact-net](https://github.com/pact-foundation/pact-net) - .NET version of Pact.
 Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.
 - [quozd/awesome-dotnet](https://github.com/quozd/awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks and software